tnmy44/gitlab-analytics/.gitlab/merge_request_templates/dbt Model Changes.md

 - The `custom_invocation` job can be used to capture anything not covered by the `build_changes` job.
 - [dbt CI Jobs](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/ci-jobs/#-dbt-run)

-**Which pipeline job do I run?** See our [handbook page](https://about.gitlab.com/handbook/business-ops/data-team/platform/ci-jobs/) on our CI jobs to better understand which job to run.
+**Which pipeline job do I run?** See the crosswalk our [handbook page](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/ci-jobs/#build_changes) on our CI jobs to better understand which job to run base on what changes are being made.

-**What to do for failed pipelines** See our [handbook page](https://about.gitlab.com/handbook/business-ops/data-team/platform/ci-jobs/#what-to-do-if-a-pipeline-fails)
+**What to do for failed pipelines** See our [handbook page](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/ci-jobs/#what-to-do-if-a-pipeline-fails)

 </details>